thrombe/eyeface/README.md

 ![screenshot 4](./screenshots/s4.jpeg)
 ![screenshot 5](./screenshots/s5.jpeg)

+# Performance
+This implementation can do 200 Million points at 30fps on nvidia 4050 mobile. but it looks acceptably good even at 12 million points. and starts having diminishing returns after 50-70 million points.

 # How it works
 The compute pipeline has a few passes
   - pass 1 clears all buffers that need to be cleared.